-SEO (search engine optimization) is the most important first step for gaining natural, organic traffic to your blog.
+When people ask me how to increase blog traffic, my number one answer is always to work on their SEO strategy.
+SEO (search engine optimization) is the most important first step in gaining natural, organic traffic to your blog.
 Are you choosing the right SEO keywords and using them in the right places to help you rank on search engines?
 Basically, SEO is the word or word phrase someone would type into a search engine (like Google or Yahoo) to find the type of content you are writing about.
 Sure, you can just slap some text together about any topic you want, but if you want others to find it, it has to have the right SEO keyword(s).
 A common misunderstanding is that if you use Yoast SEO (which you should be using) and get the green light, then you are good to go for SEO.
 That is both correct and incorrect!

 - My Favorite WordPress Plugins for Increasing Blog Traffic, Subscribers, and Income

 - Must Have Tools and Resources for New Bloggers

 - Awesome List of Freebies to Grow Your Blog or Business

 2. How to Increase Blog Traffic with Social Sharing Buttons